Price per room for a 5-night stay.

 Prices above are based on 2 adults sharing a standard room.

-Selected dates from January to June in 2025.
+Selected dates from January to June and September to December in 2026.

 For a single room price or to add a 3rd adult (or a child) to the room please contact our reservations team.